Redesigned Driver’s Licence and General Identification Cards

-NOTE: Cards with the older design remain valid until their expiry date (or extended expiry date due to COVID-19).
+Note: Cards with the old design remain valid until their expiry date (or extended expiry date due to COVID-19).
+Residents have the option to upgrade to the new cards for a fee of $31.

 Several official NWT symbols were incorporated: